 In infrequent cases, liposuction can lead to death.
 Research on the subject is mixed, but estimates range from 3 to 100 deaths per 100,000 liposuction surgeries.

-What About RecoveryRecovery following liposuction is pretty uncomplicated.
-It is important to drink plenty of fluids during the first few days following your operation.
-You should see quick improvement of the addressed areas after the surgery, and final results generally take place within 3 months.
+Liposuction RecoveryRecuperation following liposuction is fairly uncomplicated.
+It is important to take in an ample amount of fluids during the course of the first few days following your surgery.
+You should notice quick improvement of the addressed areas following the operation, and final benefits typically happen inside of 3 months.

 [yt_playlist mainid=”xLu-nbFaRW4″ vdid=”xLu-nbFaRW4,-d3yh6n6bjY,xw3QsfT_K_U,tfGv87I8NGE” novd=”4″]